wgoodall01/wsc2019/Wolfram Community Post/readme.md

 > feature space matrix plot

-Although the network structure was fairly simple, we used automation to generate the optimal hyperparameters.
+Although the network structure was fairly simple, we automated the generation of good hyperparameters.
 We trained hundreds of slightly-different networks, and evaluated their statistical performance.
 Out of many different permutations of layer count, layer size, activation function choice, training speed, and so on, we picked the ones which work best.
 The final network design we settled on was this:

 ```
 geoNet = NetChain[